proxmox/proxmox-backup/docs/managing-remotes.rst

   :alt: Add a Sync Job

 Sync jobs are configured to pull the contents of a datastore on a **Remote** to a local datastore.
-You can manage sync jobs under **Configuration -> Sync Jobs** in the web interface, or using the ``proxmox-backup-manager sync-job`` command.
+You can manage sync jobs in the web interface, from the **Sync Jobs** tab of the datastore which you'd like to set one up for, or using the ``proxmox-backup-manager sync-job`` command.
 The configuration information for sync jobs is stored at ``/etc/proxmox-backup/sync.cfg``.
 To create a new sync job, click the add button in the GUI, or use the ``create`` subcommand.
-After creating a sync job, you can either start it manually on the GUI or provide it with a schedule (see :ref:`calendar-events`) to run regularly.
+After creating a sync job, you can either start it manually from the GUI or provide it with a schedule (see :ref:`calendar-events`) to run regularly.

 .. code-block:: console